jobilla/entity/readme.md

 The method defaults to converting your properties to snake case.
 To prevent this, you can pass `false` as the first argument to `toJson()`.
 The method also accepts a second boolean argument that lets you specify if the output should instead be as a JSON string. `toJson(true, true)` is identical to `JSON.stringify(toJson(true))`.

-## To-do
-- [ ] Create an `IEntity` interface that can be implemented

 ## Contributing

-Run the build and the tests using the following commands:
+Run the tests using the following commands:

 ```
-$ npm run build
-$ npm test
+$ make test
 ```